MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 > [!NOTE]
 > This policy is only enforced in Windows 10 for desktop.

 Added in Windows 10, version 1709.
-This policy allows you to turn network protection on (block/audit) or off in Windows Defender Exploit Guard.
-Network protection is a feature of Windows Defender Exploit Guard that protects employees using any app from accessing phishing scams, exploit-hosting sites, and malicious content on the Internet.
+This policy allows you to turn network protection on (block/audit) or off.
+Network protection protects employees using any app from accessing phishing scams, exploit-hosting sites, and malicious content on the Internet.
 This includes preventing third-party browsers from connecting to dangerous sites.
 Value type is integer.

 If you enable this setting, network protection is turned on and employees can't turn it off.
 Its behavior can be controlled by the following options: Block and Audit.
 If you enable this policy with the ""Block"" option, users/apps will be blocked from connecting to dangerous domains.
 You will be able to see this activity in Windows Defender Security Center.